moby/moby/docs/sources/installation/gentoolinux.rst

 fresh start of docker, the first docker run fails due to some tricky terminal issues, so be sure to run something trivial (such as ``docker run -i -t busybox echo hi``) before attempting to run anything important.

+There is a tentative (and very hacky) workaround for this in the OpenRC init script, and it can be enabled by modifying the appropriate value in ``/etc/conf.d/docker`` after successful installation.